A Fine Museum is Looming…

 Because really, what more can I learn about a giant loom than I don’t already know?
 I’m a huge loom fan.

 Okay, you got me… That’s not true, but the Manchester History Center is open for visitors and very welcoming, so it qualifies.
-And if you’re reading this in, say, 2015, then you may be in luck!
+And if you’re reading this in, say, 2015 or later, then you may be in luck!
 The loom may be in working condition!
 Go check it out.

-The web of Manchester history museums, all part of the Cheney Historic District (which is a National Historic Landmark, by the way), is slightly confusing – even to me.
-I’d already visited a museum called the Old Manchester Museum (visit here) and while that place certainly contains a lot about Manchester’s historic roots, the Manchester Historical Society also maintains the Manchester History Center.
+The web of Manchester history museums, all part of the Cheney Historic District National Historic Landmark, is slightly confusing – even to me.
+I’d already visited a museum called the Old Manchester Museum and while that place certainly contains a lot about Manchester’s historic roots, the Manchester Historical Society also maintains the Manchester History Center.
 I’m not prepared to explain the distinction between the two places (which are only separated by a couple blocks), but they are distinctly different entities, though closely entwined.

-Of course, it is necessary to include some repeat information about the rich history of Manchester.
-Much of the rest of this post : A town everybody knows but it is often overlooked when discussing major towns and cities in Connecticut.
+Of course, it is necessary to include some repeat information about the rich history of Manchester – a town everybody knows but often overlooks when discussing major towns and cities in Connecticut.
 The area known as Manchester began its recorded history as the camping grounds of a small band of peaceful Indians – the Podunk tribe.
 English settlement began about 1673, some 40 years after Thomas Hooker led a group of Puritans from Massachusetts Bay Colony to found Hartford.
 This area was part of Hartford and was called “Five Mile Tract.”
 Later the area came to be called Orford Parish, and was part of East Hartford, which had separated from Hartford in 1783.

 The Hockanum River and 6 brooks ran through Manchester in the early 1800s – providing a ready source of water power for manufacturing.
 Woolen mills were in operation on Hilliard St. from 1780 until the mid 20th century.
 When it closed in the 1940s, the Hilliard Company was the oldest family-owned, continuously operated factory in the U.S. The first successful cotton mill in Connecticut (begun in 1794) was taken over by the Union Manufacturing Co. in 1819.